-Theo made his way back outside and walked down the cobblestone path towards the dock.
-The walk seemed less crowded as he made his way to the memorial parkway.
+Theo made his way back outside and walked down the cobblestone path to the docks.
+The walk seemed less crowded once he made it to the Beo Aris Memorial Parkway.
+This dense grove of trees stood before the pier and away from the water.
 He knew he would find Leena there.

 With each step, he thought about the many seasons he spent with Leena.
 She was the first person he met in Northport close to his age.
 They bonded over lessons, trials, and meals.

-The parkway was a large parcel of land separating the only two paths leading from the dock to Northport.
+Beo Aris was a large parcel of land separating the only two paths leading from the dock to Northport.
 All buildings that housed libraries and writing rooms were on the east.
-The residencies were on the west.
+The Chronicler living quarters were beyond the Parkway on the west.

 A grove of blue trees, meticulously maintained, honored the fallen Chroniclers.
-Each trunk bore a round metal badge with the name of the fallen.
+Each trunk bore a round metal badge of a single name, honoring one of the fallen.
 Some lost their lives during their quest to record history.

-Theo knew Leena found solace being there, and today was no different.
+Theo knew Leena often found solace being there, and today was no different.
 He found her with a hand on a named badge.
 Using Namjera, Leena could discern the intentions of the fallen Chronicler.
-She turned her head towards Theotello when she heard the muffled sounds of his steps.
+She turned her head to Theotello when she heard the muffled sounds of his steps.

 Leena allowed the gentle breeze to flow through her hair.
 Theo thought her red hair and green eyes complimented her leather tunic.
 “I knew you would come looking for me, ” she half-whispered.

 “How would you know that?”
-Theo asked without much emotions.
+Theo asked without much emotion.

 “Well, you missed our morning meal.
 I went out looking for you.
 Then I saw you at the steps of the Meeda building.
-I’m not expecting good news.”
+I’m not expecting you to share any good news.”